cyberbotics/webots/docs/discord/development-2021.md

 ##### Simon Steinmann [Moderator] 02/23/2021 17:06:38
 If it were just the simulation, yes, but running deep neural networks takes lots of resources as well

-##### Darko Lukić [Moderator] 02/23/2021 17:08:18
-True, in my tests, the RL controllers use like above 1GB of RAM per instance.
-But then, it is not fair to expect from simulation to use significantly less RAM.

-##### Simon Steinmann [Moderator] 02/23/2021 17:08:21
 plus, if we were to scale it up on server level, the amounts of RAM get huge.
 A partner company in our past research project had a 128 core 256 thread server.

 ##### Darko Lukić [Moderator] 02/23/2021 17:10:07